 Licensing reforms: information for environment protection licence holders

-The EPA is updating how environment protection licences are managed to improve reporting, enhance transparency and better detect environmental risks.
-Changes include ending Annual returns for most licensees, updating fee calculations, improving the use of monitoring data, and replacing the 5-year Environmental Risk Assessment.
+The EPA has updated how environment protection licences are managed to improve reporting, enhance transparency and better detect environmental risks.

-However, load-based licence (LBL) holders will still need to submit a simplified Annual Return to report LBL data used to calculate the annual fee.
+Load-based licence (LBL) holders will still need to submit a simplified Annual Return to report LBL data which is used to calculate the annual fee.

 This change will support more timely communication with the EPA about reported non-compliances, potential changes in environmental risks, and any necessary follow-up actions.